 2. Predictive Analytics in Auto Insurance

 Predictive analytics helps auto insurance companies analyze driving behavior, vehicle telematics, and accident patterns.
-Additionally, predictive models optimize auto insurance premiums and streamline claims processing while mitigating fraud risks through real-time data insights.
+Additionally, predictive modeling in insurance optimizes auto insurance premiums and streamlines claims processing while mitigating fraud risks through real-time data insights.

 • Usage-Based Insurance (UBI) with Telematics